Mangroves Land

 Mangroves thrive in a consortium, so these species are planted together in different concentrations depending on the site.

 The work is demanding.
 A planting team of 25 locals works six-hour shifts in deep mud, each aiming to plant 800–900 propagules per day, spaced 70–100cm apart.
-Together they target 20,000 propagules daily, with a seasonal goal exceeding one million.
+Together they targeted 20,000 propagules daily, with a seasonal goal exceeding one million.

 This month is also a peak time for tucuxi dolphins and manatees to forage and calve among the mangroves, showing how restoration strengthens both climate resilience and biodiversity.